laxsuryavanshi/snowflake/packages/workerhive/README.md

-# workerhive
+# @turtleby/workerhive

-`workerhive` is a TypeScript package that provides a powerful and type-safe `WorkerPool` class for efficiently managing a pool of Web Workers in browser environments.
+`@turtleby/workerhive` is a TypeScript package that provides a powerful and type-safe `WorkerPool` class for efficiently managing a pool of Web Workers in browser environments.
 It is designed to simplify parallel task execution, optimize resource usage, and handle complex worker lifecycle management with ease.

 ## Features